Skip to main content

 az account show

-# Validate configuration file
+# Validate configuration files

 # Check cluster OIDC issuer